-Since you're working with compound clips, you can edit the subtitles they contain to fix errors or adjust the text.
+Since you're working with compound clips, you can edit the captions they contain to fix errors or adjust the text.
 The changes you make will propagate to all instances of that clip across all projects.

 your transcript and subtitle workflow as you see fit.